 If it's an image, most browsers show the size in pixels (like 500x375) in the title bar.

 If it's Flash media or something else, try viewing the page source (usually available as a context menu option if you right-click the page).
 Try this example and look for where it says height="433" width="720".
 Specified dimensions are highly typical in Flash media embed code.

 Once you have those dimensions, in the Second Life Viewer:

-In the build tools that appear, click the Texture tab.
+In the Build Tools window that appears, click the Texture tab.

-Under the MEDIA SETTINGS' General tab, uncheckAuto Scale Media on Face of Object.
+Under the Media Settings window's General tab, uncheckAuto Scale Media on Face of Object.

 Enter the exact size in the Size fields.

 Note: If you later re-enable Auto Scale Media on Face of Object, it uses your defined Size as a starting point.
 Therefore, if you set a very small Size, Second Life attempts to properly scale your media's aspect ratio using that small size.